A Rotation-Invariant Framework for Deep Point Cloud Analysis: Introduction

 \section{Introduction}

-The development of neural networks for point cloud analysis has drawn a lot of interests in recent years~\cite{qi2017pointnet,qi2017pointnet++,wang2018dynamic,shen2018mining,hermosilla2018monte,su2018splatnet,zhao2019pointweb,liu2019relation,zhang2019shellnet}, \phil{and applied to} various 3D applications,~\eg, shape classification, object detection, semantic scene segmentation, etc. However, the features learned by these networks are \emph{not\/} rotation invariant, meaning that they consider a point cloud and an arbitrary rotation of it as two different shapes.
-Thus, they may extract different features for the same shape, that is merely embedded in different poses in 3D.
+The development of neural networks for point cloud analysis has drawn a lot of interests in recent years, and applied to various 3D applications,~\eg, shape classification, object detection, semantic scene segmentation, etc. However, the features learned by most existing networks are \emph{not\/} rotation invariant, meaning that they regard a point cloud and an arbitrary rotation of it as two different shapes.
+Thus, different features could be extracted from the same shape, that is merely embedded in different poses in 3D.

 To alleviate this fundamental problem, a common approach is to apply rotation augmentation to the training data.
 However, aggressive rotation augmentation, like arbitrary 3D rotations, often harms the recognition performance, since most existing networks do not have strong capacity to learn effective features from such unstable inputs.
-Thus, often, only azimuthal rotations (around the gravity axis) are considered.
-However, such limited augmentation does not generalize well, which could lead to a significant performance drop.
-See Figure~\ref{fig:teaser}(a),~\eg, the classification performance of the recent ShellNet~\cite{zhang2019shellnet} drops from 93.1\% down to 19.9\%, on rotations with arbitrary axes.
+Thus, often, only azimuthal rotations (around the gravity axis) are considered during network training.
+However, such limited augmentation does not generalize well, which could lead to a very poor performance given inputs on arbitrary rotations.
+See Figure~\ref{fig:teaser},~\eg, the classification accuracy of DGCNN~\cite{wang2018dynamic} and the recent ShellNet~\cite{zhang2019shellnet} can only achieve around 20\% (top left orange bar), when trained in azimuthal rotations and tested in arbitrary rotations (denoted as z/SO3).